Conorcancode/sullyscapestheme/README.md

 ## Requirements

-Requires the fontawesome free icon package
+Requires the fontawesome free icon package installed in the SullyScapesTheme/ directory

 ## License